xMartin/php-introduction/05_a_real_application.md

 }
 ```

 Now let's see what we did here. `Yaml::parse()` is a so called "static method" of the class `Yaml`.
 Static methods can be called without making an instance of the class first.
 They are directly callable on the class itself.
-Thsi method takes a string as an argument and tries to parse it as YAML.
+This method takes a string as an argument and tries to parse it as YAML.
 It then returns the result.

-We get the YAML string from the `events.yml` file using `file_get_contents()`, it's a builtin function of PHP that reads a text file into a string.
+We get the YAML string from the `events.yml` file using `file_get_contents()`, it's a built-in function of PHP that reads a text file into a string.
 For a small file like ours, it's perfectly fine.
-For large files, it can be probelmatic because it loads the entire file into memory at once.
+For large files, it can be problematic because it loads the entire file into memory at once.

 ## Date

 Our events have a date but in our YAML files, the dates are just strings like "2015-01-20".
 We will later do some date/time operations with the so we need to convert them into actual dates.
 PHP has the `DateTime` class for this which represents a point in time and enables many time-related operations.
-We can contruct one of those by using the string representation as an argument for the constructor:
+We can construct one of those by using the string representation as an argument for the constructor:

 ```php
 $date = new DateTime('2015-01-20');